giantswarm/default-catalog/README.md

-# default-catalog
+# Default Catalog

-Apps managed by Giant Swarm.
+The Default Catalog contains Default Apps managed by Giant Swarm.
+These apps are KaaS components and are, by default, installed in tenant clusters.